HL7/davinci-crd/src/pagecontent/hooks.md

 *  Inclusion of configuration information in a hook call SHALL be optional.
 I.e. No hook invocation is permitted to fail because configuration information was not included.

-**EMR client systems SHOULD provide an ability to leverage the dynamic configuration capabilities of payer services based on practitioner role, individual practitioner and/or hook invocation location as best meets the needs of their providers.**
+**EHR client systems SHOULD provide an ability to leverage the dynamic configuration capabilities of payer services based on practitioner role, individual practitioner and/or hook invocation location as best meets the needs of their providers.**

 #### Additional Pre-fetch capabilities
 One of the options supported in CDS Hooks is the ability for a service to request that certain data be [prefetched](https://cds-hooks.org/specification/1.0/#prefetch-template) for efficiency reasons and to simplify processing for the server.
-However, there is a limit in that in the current CDS Hook specification, prefetch can only use hook context information that is expressed as a simple key value.
+However, there is a limit in that in the current CDS Hooks specification, prefetch can only use hook context information that is expressed as a simple key value.
 It cannot leverage context information passed as resources.

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
 This ballot version of the implementation guide pre-adopts that proposal.